-1. With the "Open File(s)" option, there appears to be a maximum number of files that can be opened at a single time.
+- 1. On Linux systems, with the "Open File(s)" option, there appears to be a maximum number of files that can be opened at a single time.
 If more than this number is selected, none will be read into AntConc.
 On my computer, the maximum number appears to be around 950.
 To get around this problem, I advise the user to either select files in two or three batches, or use the "Open Directory" option, for which there is no maximum limit.
-(This may only be a problem on LINUX).
 On WINDOWS, a different file open method is used, but this creates ghost dialog boxes if the main File Open Dialog box is moved.
-Another strange but that I cannot fix.

-2. When a large number of concordance lines are generated (or words or keywords), the scroll bar becomes sensitive to where on the bar the user clicks and drags to view lower down entries.
+Another strange bug that I cannot fix. - 2.
+When a large number of concordance lines are generated (or words or keywords), the scroll bar becomes sensitive to where on the bar the user clicks and drags to view lower down entries.
 Sometimes this results in a user not being able to view the last lines unless the cursor is repositioned on the scrollbars.
-The is an annoying bug in the scroll bar subroutine (not mine!) and I am waiting for someone to fix this.

-3. In the Word Clusters tool, if more than one word is specified as the search term, only the first word will appear on the right, if the "Search Term on Right" option is selected.

-4. There is a strange but serious bug that causes the program to crash if the 'hide tags option' is activated, and then the File View tool is used before using any other tool.
+The is an annoying bug in the scroll bar subroutine (not mine!) and I am waiting for someone to fix this. - 3.
+In the Word Clusters tool, if more than one word is specified as the search term, only the first word will appear on the right, if the "Search Term on Right" option is selected. - 4.
+There is a strange but serious bug that causes the program to crash if the 'hide tags option' is activated, and then the File View tool is used before using any other tool.
 I do not understand the cause of the crash, but a solution is being investigated now.
 Also, the bug seems to only appear on certain machines at certain times.
 Possibly this is a problem related to using the program with files stored on the Desktop under a Japanese version of Windows.
+Therefore, I advise that users do not store files under non-Latin1 (Western) path names, for example, the 'Desktop' on Asian systems.